Implicit structure in 2-representations of quantum groups: The full definition of

-In order to describe certain extended ${\mf{sl}}_2$ relations it is convenient to use a shorthand notation from \cite{Lau1} called fake bubbles (see also section~\ref{sec:symm} for more details).
+In order to describe certain extended ${\mf{sl}}_2$ relations, it is convenient to use a shorthand notation from \cite{Lau1} called fake bubbles (see also section~\ref{sec:symm} for more details).
 These are diagrams for dotted bubbles where the labels of the number of dots is negative, but the total degree of the dotted bubble taken with these negative dots is still positive.
-They allow us to write these extended ${\mf{sl}}_2$ relations more uniformly (i.e. independent on whether the weight $n$ is positive or negative).
-The fake bubbles are defined inductively by the equations
+They allow us to write these extended ${\mf{sl}}_2$ relations more uniformly (i.e. independent of whether the weight $n$ is positive or negative).
+The fake bubbles are defined in weight $n=0$ as